SERVING OUR COMMUNITY WITH PURPOSE

 OUR IMPACT SO FAR

-Project Restore’s work has already earned recognition from local leadership, including an official Certificate of Recognition from the City of Revere for service to the community.
+Project Restore’s work has earned recognition from local leadership, including an official Certificate of Recognition from the City of Revere for service to the community.
+To date, the initiative has operated without staff, grants, or donor funding, with all logistics—planning, budgeting, outreach, assembly, and delivery—handled directly by its founder.